Gabriel Moreno Player Props: Diamondbacks vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.47).
+- The Royals have the 29th-ranked team ERA across all league pitching staffs (5.47).

-- Royals pitchers combine to give up 34 total home runs at a rate of 1.5 per game (third-most in the league).
+- The Royals surrender the third-most home runs in baseball (34 total, 1.5 per game).

-- Keller makes the start for the Royals, his fifth of the season.
-He is 2-2 with a 3.00 ERA and 18 strikeouts in 21 2/3 innings pitched.
+- Singer (1-2) takes the mound for the Royals in his fifth start of the season.
+He has an 8.14 ERA in 21 2/3 innings pitched, with 19 strikeouts.

-- The righty's most recent time out was on Tuesday against the Texas Rangers, when he went four innings, surrendering three earned runs while giving up three hits.
+- The righty last appeared on Wednesday against the Texas Rangers, when he went five innings, allowing five earned runs while giving up six hits.

-- In four games this season, the 27-year-old has an ERA of 3.00, with 7.7 strikeouts per nine innings.
-Opponents are hitting .194 against him.
+- In four games this season, the 26-year-old has an ERA of 8.14, with 8.1 strikeouts per nine innings.
+Opponents are hitting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.